 An older adult's passion for learning or playing challenging games only benefits positive mental function, according to a 2012 special health report from Harvard University.
 In the study, the characteristic that correlated most with long-term memory in older adults was a person's level of education.
-Reading regularly, keeping up with current affairs, and playing challenging games also exercise the mind, according to the study.

 Other positive habits to retain long-term memory include exercise, not smoking, maintaining a healthy diet, getting a good night's sleep, cultivating social support, and taking vitamins that could include vitamins C and E.

 Tuzzo said he's a nonsmoker and he doesn't drink hard liquor.
 He eats healthy and attributes his health to good genes.

 "I don't feel 104; I feel 70," he said.

 Polly Mann, the director the Claire Teague Senior Center, said, "It's really interesting to keep your mind going that way" in reference to Tuzzo.